1793

 BT Cellnet

 launches the first GPRS service in the UK.
-Initially, it is restricted to
+Initially, it is

-corporate customers only, providing constant mobile access to e-mail and the
+mobile access to e-mail and the

 corporate Intranet (26 June)